daviecar21/FirstNationsVillage/README.md

 # FirstNationsVillage v1.0

-Don't download this piece of **** unless you wand metaphysical cancer.
+Don't download this piece of **** unless you want metaphysical cancer.

 This is version 1.0; it has bugs... comment if you have any suggestions, improvements that I should make and things like that.
 They are greatly appreciated.